Gdansk in December

 Gdansk itself is a beautiful city, on Poland’s northern coastline.
 The historic city is easy to get around, it didn’t feel too touristy, and had lots to see and do!
 We walked the main city in a few hours and you could easily explore in a couple of days.
 It’s definitely a cheap break too, we were constantly stopping for drinks and food and spent a fraction of what we would have done in London.

 It was cold when we stayed, between -1 to -8!, so I would definitely recommend bringing lots of layers if you come at this time of year; I even took some thermals with me which came in handy!

 The flights to Krakow were a lot more expensive in December so I booked return flights to Gdansk with Ryanair from Stansted Airport – I paid slightly more as December flights are usually more expensive with people jetting off to Christmas markets but I have seen some flights in Jan / Feb come up as low as £14 each return if you’re after an early 2018 break!

-The flight took around 2 hours and the airport is around 12km from the Old Town.
+The flight to Gdansk took around 2 hours and the airport is around 12km from the Old Town.
 There are a lot of buses and trains (cost around £2 pp) to take you into the city, however from doing some research we had read that Uber is very affordable so just for convenience (and due to us freezing our pants off!) we booked a lot of Uber’s a lot during our stay (make sure your phone number is changed to reflect the local area code – we messed this up in Germany once and ended up with a couple of cancelation fees!).
 From the airport to our apartment it cost around £5-6 which was a total bargain!

 Where to stay?